-The successful party in a claim before the UPC is able to apply for an award of costs from the other party in respect of representative fees.
-Awards of costs are normally based on a scale of ceilings for recoverable costs.
+The successful party in a claim before the UPC will be able to apply for an award of costs from the other party in respect of representative fees.
+Awards of costs will normally be based on a scale of ceilings for recoverable costs.
 The scale increases from a recoverable cost ceiling of €38,000 for actions having a value of up to and including €250,000 to a recoverable cost ceiling of €2M for actions having a value of above €50M.